-With a lot of train travel during the daytime, we would always make sandwiches for the kids and keep snacks handy that covered our lunch after a heavy and hearty breakfast.
+With a lot of train travel during the daytime, we would always make sandwiches for the kids and keep snacks handy that covered our lunch after a big and hearty breakfast.

 If you must eat out, here’s a little secret; most restaurants and food courts either have a discount for kids or have a kids menu.
 If you’re just adults travelling, you can still go for the “kinder menu” because their quantities are massive.
 We found the kid portion of the spaghetti and pizza – at different places – to be of roughly the same size as the adult version we get here at home.

-go out, look out; look out of your airplane window, your hotel room, the moment you get out of the door, or through the panoramic windows in trains; there’s something wonderful to view all the time and there’s no charge for it.
+go out, look out, to make the most of it.
+Look out of your airplane window, your hotel room, the moment you get out of the door, or through the panoramic windows in trains; there’s something wonderful to view all the time, and there’s no charge for it.

-Tickets to and from many viewpoints across the country can be very expensive, especially if you’re not using the Swiss Travel Pass.
-In order to save money, you can take a one-way ticket to the top – which means cutting the cost in half – and enjoy the nature, get some fresh air, and that much-needed workout by walking back down.
-This works best for the smaller lookout points unless you’re a professional hiker and can manage the larger mountains too.
+Tickets to and from many viewpoints across the country can be costly, especially if you’re not using the Swiss Travel Pass.
+To save money, you can take a one-way ticket to the top – which means cutting the cost in half – and enjoy the nature, get some fresh air, and that much-needed workout by walking back down.
+This works best for the smaller lookout points unless you’re a professional hiker and can manage the more immense mountains too.

-What’s more, the Swiss take their land utilization very seriously and you will find parks with swings and slides everywhere for children to enjoy.
-In fact, these parks are so much in abundance that we had the hardest time trying to keep our kids away from them in order to do the most basic of sightseeing.
+What’s more, the Swiss take their land utilisation very seriously, and you will find parks with swings and slides everywhere for children to enjoy.
+In fact, these parks are so much in abundance that we had the hardest time trying to keep our kids away from them to do the most basic of sightseeing.

-The Swiss adore art and architecture and it’s apparent when you walk anywhere and come across wall art or beautiful street signs and of course they love to preserve their heritage and history, so going to the “old town” be it in Geneva or Bern is a must.
+The Swiss adore art and architecture, and it’s apparent when you walk anywhere and come across amazing street art or beautiful street signs.
+And they love to preserve their heritage and history, so going to the “old town” be it in Geneva or Bern is a must.

 While you’re at it, search for regional home-stays and small hotels that might not be listed on websites, or even if they are, contact them directly and see if you can get a better rate.
 For example, many people in Zermatt rent out their apartments during the summer months at cheap prices.
 We got a beautiful studio apartment perfect for our family of four this way.